-The lawsuit was filed in November 2011 by Worldwide Directories S.A. de C.V. and Ideas Interactivas S.A. de C.V. against Yahoo and Yahoo de Mexico.
+The lawsuit was brought by Worldwide Directories S.A. de C.V. and Ideas Interactivas S.A. de C.V. against Yahoo and Yahoo de Mexico, according to Yahoo.

-Carlos Bazan-Canabal, who says he is a partner in both firms and is named as their strategic planning director in copies of the court ruling obtained by Reuters, said the plaintiffs were prepared to listen if Yahoo made an offer.
+Carlos Bazan-Canabal, who says he is a partner in both firms and is named as their strategic planning director in copies of court documents relating to the case obtained by Reuters, said the plaintiffs were prepared to listen if Yahoo made an offer.

-Yahoo believes it has “numerous” grounds to appeal, including both errors in procedure and in application of law, a person familiar with the matter told Reuters.
+Yahoo believes it has “numerous” grounds to appeal against the preliminary judgment, including both errors in procedure and in application of law, a person familiar with the matter told Reuters on Monday.